Thomasdezeeuw/heph/README.md

 ## Stability

-Currently this project is *unstable*.
-Since the crate depends on many experimental or Nightly only Rust features.
-So it can only be compiled using a Nightly version of the rust compiler.
-Furthermore the since the crate itself is
+Currently this project is *unstable*, since the crate depends on many experimental or Nightly only Rust features.
+So, it can only be compiled using a Nightly version of the Rust compiler.
+Furthermore, the crate itself is
 < v1, meaning the API is far from stable as well.
-In fact improvements to the
+In fact, improvements to the
 API are very welcome!